lmunoz0806/bash/linux-server/readmefirst.txt

-This is a simple script bash script, It will install:
+NOTE: run script as root
-!!!!!!run this script as root!!!!!
+This is a simple script LAMP bash script, It will install:
 ************************************
 latest software updates
 Install apache
 Install php7.4
-Install Git
+Install MySql
 Install UFW firewall
 Allow SSH and HTTP in UFW
 ************************************